scneptune/sam-typescript-template/README.md

 ---
-# Instructor Portal Backend
+# SAM Serverless template

-This is an AWS Serverless Application Model (SAM) project that serves as the backend for the Level Up Instructor's portal.
+This is an AWS Serverless Application Model (SAM) project that is written as an API backend.
 It's written in Typescript and makes use of AWS services like Lambda, API Gateway, and DynamoDB.
 ---

 This project contains source code and supporting files for a serverless application that you can deploy with the AWS Serverless Application Model (AWS SAM) command line interface (CLI).
 It includes the following files and folders: